flexera-public/policy_templates/cost/google/cloudsql_rightsizing/README.md

 ## Functional Details

-- This policy identifies all Google CloudSQL instances reporting performance metrics to stackdriver whose CPU utilization is below the thresholds set in the **Average used CPU % - Downsize Threshold** and **Average used CPU % - Upsize Threshold** parameters.
+- This policy identifies all Google Cloud SQL instances reporting performance metrics to stackdriver whose CPU utilization is below the thresholds set in the **Average used CPU % - Downsize Threshold** and **Average used CPU % - Upsize Threshold** parameters.
 - If APIs & Services are not enabled for a project, the policy will skip that particular project.
 On the next run if APIs & Services are enabled, then the project will be considered for execution.
 - The **Exclusion Tag Key:Value** parameter is a string value.
 Supply the Tag Key & Value.
-If the exclusion tag is used on an CloudSQL Instance, that Instance is presumed to be exempt from this policy.
+If the exclusion tag is used on an Cloud SQL Instance, that Instance is presumed to be exempt from this policy.
 - The rightsizing escalation can be automated, executed after approval, or skipped.
 - This policy does not support custom tiers.